zaxis-tech/zaxis.finance-zxs/roadmap/implementers-guide/src/protocol-overview.md

 # Protocol Overview

-This section aims to describe, at a high level, the actors and protocols involved in running parachains in Polkadot.
+This section aims to describe, at a high level, the actors and protocols involved in running parachains in Z-Axis.
 Specifically, we describe how different actors communicate with each other, what data structures they keep both individually and collectively, and the high-level purpose on why they do these things.

 Our top-level goal is to carry a parachain block from authoring to secure inclusion, and define a process which can be carried out repeatedly and in parallel for many different parachains to extend them over time.
 Understanding of the high-level approach taken here is important to provide context for the proposed architecture further on.
-The key parts of Polkadot relevant to this are the main Polkadot blockchain, known as the relay-chain, and the actors which provide security and inputs to this blockchain.
+The key parts of Z-Axis relevant to this are the main Z-Axis blockchain, known as the relay-chain, and the actors which provide security and inputs to this blockchain.

 First, it's important to go over the main actors we have involved in this protocol.